chasballew/docker-jersey-example/README.md

 ## Steps
 ### 1. Write some code

-The sample code in `example-aptible-jersey-app` was generated using the following command:
+The sample app in this repo was generated using:
 ```
 mvn archetype:generate -DarchetypeArtifactId=jersey-heroku-webapp \
                        -DarchetypeGroupId=org.glassfish.jersey.archetypes \
                        -DinteractiveMode=false -DgroupId=com.example \
                        -DartifactId=example-aptible-jersey-app \
                        -Dpackage=com.example -DarchetypeVersion=2.14
-cd example-aptible-jersey-app/
 ```
+We made a few small changes to make it say "Hello, Aptible!"

-You can clone this repo and use that code for your example, but we recommend you generate it from the Maven archetype.
+You can clone this repo and use it for your example, but we recommend you generate it from the Maven archetype.

 Of course, you can always start with your own source, too.